toddfast/conga-mokol/README.md

 Mokol is based on a plugin architecture, and all commands available in the CLI are provided by plugins.
 There are no built-in commands per se.
 Plugins are packaged as JAR files and discovered from the classpath.

-Therefore, to run Mokol with one or more plugins, simply include the plugins' JAR files in the classpath when running Mokol:
+Therefore, to run Mokol with one or more plugins, simply include the plugins' JAR files in the classpath when running Mokol (note that you cannot use the -jar and -classpath directives at the same time, so you should avoid using the -jar directive):

+    java -classpath conga-mokol-0.2-SNAPSHOT.jar;path/to/plugin.jar com.conga.tools.mokol.Shell

+To run a command when Mokol starts:

-    java -classpath path/to/plugin.jar -jar conga-mokol-0.1-SNAPSHOT.jar
+    java -classpath conga-mokol-0.2-SNAPSHOT.jar;path/to/plugin.jar com.conga.tools.mokol.Shell <command> <arg1> ... <argN>

 You can also run Mokol with only the base plugin enabled, which is not particularly useful, but lets you verify your environment:

-    java -jar conga-mokol-0.1-SNAPSHOT.jar

-To run a command when Mokol starts:

-    java -jar -classpath <classpath to plugins> -jar conga-mokol-0.1-SNAPSHOT.jar <command> <arg1> ... <argN>
+    java -classpath conga-mokol-0.2-SNAPSHOT.jar com.conga.tools.mokol.Shell

 ### Available commands

 Type 'help' at Mokol's command line to see all available commands: